Hi, my name is Kristina, and I've been dyeing my hair myself for twelve years. What?! Sometimes even I forget, but I'm not really a redhead. Freaky.

 1. Choose a realistic color

 With at-home dye, there just is no way you're going to make a drastic color change.
 You can go a few shades darker, or maybe one or two lighter.
 Now is not the time to try something crazy.
 Yes, I dye my hair red and it works, but my natural hair color has red tones so the color "sticks" better according to my hair stylist.
 By the way, this is the box dye that I have used for years!
 I use color C74, Power Copper.
 Definitely don't use this if you plan to go back to the salon, a stylist specifically told me that I'll have to use henna for a while to wean my hair off of the chemicals in it before trying to dye it in a salon.
 (EDIT: another stylist reached out to me and said DON'T USE HENNA!!!
-It's the only thing they can't dye over in the salon.)
+It's the only thing they can't dye over in the salon.)2.
+Prep your hair correctly

 If your hair has any product in it, the color may not stick correctly.
 Any product is blocking the hair shaft from fully absorbing the color.
 Also, since the dye is so damaging, you don't want to apply it to a squeaky clean scalp - a little oil is better for protecting those strands!
 When I know I'm going to be dyeing my hair, I try to wash my hair at least 24 hours in advance, and I don't apply any products to it.
-I also try to let it air dry to give it a break from damage!
+I also try to let it air dry to give it a break from damage!3.
+Protect your bathroom

 Hair dye is no joke.
 I got a drop on the vanity in my parents' bathroom years and years ago and they still haven't managed to get the stain out!
 Seriously think about how porous / susceptible to stains the surfaces in your bathroom are, and cover anything that could stain with an old towel.
 And definitely move any rugs or towels out of the dye zone (you'd be amazed how far the splatters can go!).
-When I lived with roommates, I designated one shirt to wear every time I dyed my hair so I wouldn't ruin all of my clothes, but now I usually am just naked to avoid any issues.
+When I lived with roommates, I designated one shirt to wear every time I dyed my hair so I wouldn't ruin all of my clothes, but now I usually am just naked to avoid any issues.4.
+Follow the directions to the T, and think about back-up plans

 Do NOT go over the amount of time you're supposed to leave dye in your hair.
 If you aren't good about remembering things, set a timer when you start the dye so you don't leave it in too long.
 Add the ingredients to the dye in the correct order, and don't leave the dye in a sealed container or it could explode!